-On a working surface, like a plate or cutting board, lay out the fish and season with salt, pepper, and dried parsley.
+On a working surface, like a plate or cutting board, layout the fish and season with salt, pepper, and dried parsley.
 Trim the ends of asparagus by about 2 inches and divide them into 6 equal bundles, or as many fish fillets you are making.
-Place the asparagus bundle in the middle of the fish and wrap the fish around the asparagus, starting from the thin or tail end and ending on the thicker portion of the fish.
-Lay the complete bundle down on the seam, to prevent it from unraveling and complete all the others.
+Then, place the asparagus bundle in the middle of the fish and wrap the fish around the asparagus, starting from the thin or tail end and ending on the thicker portion of the fish.
+Lay the complete bundle down on the seam, to prevent it from unraveling.
+Repeat with the others.

 Making the sauce

 Begin by selecting a large pan, big enough to fit all the bundles of asparagus in a single layer.
 Over medium heat, melt olive oil and 1 tbsp of butter.
 Add chopped onion and garlic and cook for 2 to 3 minutes.
 Add chopped tomatoes, parsley, mix and cook for 3 minutes.
 Season with salt and pepper.

 Add wine, mix and allow the alcohol to evaporate, this will take several minutes.
-Add stock (chicken or vegetable) or water, remaining butter, juice of a lemon and capers.
+Add stock (chicken or vegetable) or water, remaining butter, juice of lemon and capers.
 Mix and cook for an additional 3 minutes, allowing the flavors to blend.